 DTF = days to flowering, DTM= Days to maturity, PLH= Plant height, NBPP= number of primary branch plant−1, NUPP = number of umbels plant−1, GYH = seed yield per hectare, Geno = genotype, Env = environment, Rep = replication

 The total sum of squares was divided into components to estimate the magnitude of GEI for seed yield in white cumin genotypes.
 Data over four years indicated high seasonal variations at the same location, highlighting the need for multi-year testing.
 The environmental variance accounted for 87.57% of the total variance in seed yield, significantly higher than the genetic variance at 1.74% and interaction variance at 10.67%.
 This indicates that the seed yield of white cumin genotypes was primarily influenced by environmental changes, with notable variations among different environments affecting their performance.
 Similar findings on various crops show that environmental and interaction effects are more significant than genotype effects (Asrat et al., 2009; Yasin et al., 2014; Abebe et al., 2023).
 The significant environmental effect and its high variance are due to differences in altitude, daily temperature, and rainfall distribution at the test locations.
 The variance from GEI (10.67%) surpassed that of the genotype main effect (1.74%) (Table 4).
-The results showed a significant GEI effect in bread wheat multi-environment data, highlighting notable differences in genotypic responses across test environments, consistent with Somayeh et al. (2019) and Assefa et al. (2020).
-This significant G×E interaction indicated variable performance of white cumin genotypes across different locations, complicating genotype selection and recommendation.
+For other crops, like bread wheat, the multi-environment data showed a significant GEI effect , highlighting notable differences in genotypic responses across test environments, consistent with Somayeh et al. (2019) and Assefa et al. (2020).
+This significant G×E interaction indicated variable performance of white cumin genotypes across different locations, complicating the genotype selection and recommendation.
 Thus, a selected white cumin genotype may not consistently perform well under varying environmental conditions.

 Table 4.
 The contributions of the source of variation for seed yield of white cumin